ourzora/offchain/docs/contributing/metadata_tutorial.md

 # Adding a new metadata format

-## Step 1: Determine the type of parser
+## Step 1: Determine the Type of Parser

-`offchain` supports two parser types: collection parsers and schema parsers.
+`offchain` supports two parser types: collection and schema.

+### Collection Parsers

-Collection parsers know how to standardize token metadata based on a token's collection address.
-If you want to add metadata support for specific collections, a collection parser will suffice.
+Collection parsers standardize token metadata for a specific NFT collection based on address.
+This is the parser to create if you want to add metadata support for a specific collection e.g. Autoglphys, Nouns, and ENS.
+Note, a collection parser must specify the collection address(es) that it should be run on.

+### Schema Parsers

-Schema parsers know how to standardize token metadata based on the shape of the metadata.
-If you want to add support for new metadata shapes that will be used across numerous NFT collections, then you'll need to use a schema parser.
+Schema parsers standardize token metadata based on the shape of the data.
+If you want to add support for new metadata shapes that will be used across numerous NFT collections, then you'll need to use a schema parser e.g. Opensea Metadata Standard.

-Unlike collection parsers, schema parsers are not constrained to a specific set of tokens.
-As a result, each new schema parser should define a sufficiently different schema than the existing supported schemas.
-A schema parser should only be defined if the answer to all of the following questions is Yes:
+Unlike collection parsers, schema parsers are not constrained to a specific set of addresses.
+However, a schema parser should only be defined if the answer to all of the following questions is Yes:

 1. Is there a way to uniquely identify tokens that have this metadata format?
-2. Will there be new NFT collections that use this new metadata format?
+2. Will there be more collections that use this new metadata format?
-3. Should the resulting standardized metadata schema be different from what is currently returned by the default catchall parser?
+3. Is the resulting standardized metadata schema different from what is already being parsed by `offchain`?

+### TLDR

+Create a collection parser if you have built a collection that has unquie metadata.
+Create a schema parser if you are trying to create a new metadata standard that will be used in many different projects.

 ---

-## Step 2: Standardize the new metadata format
+## Step 2: Standardize the New Metadata Format

-In order to support a new metadata format, we need to be able to map it into the [standardized metadata format](../models/metadata.md).
-Each field in the new metadata format should either map a field in the standardized metadata format or be added as an `MetadataField` under the `additional_fields` property.
+In order to support a new format, we need to be able to map it into the [standardized metadata format](../models/metadata.md).
+Each field in the new format should either map a field in the standardized metadata format or be added as an `MetadataField` under the `additional_fields` property.
 For instance, ENS metadata has the following fields:

 ```json
 {